 Curriculum

-• Our most popular workshop takes students on an interactive 4-hour journey!
+Our most popular workshop takes students on an interactive financial journey!
 Students are guided as they comb through current spending habits, reflect on personal needs, and create a spending plan or S.M.A.R.T.
-Goal.
-Through scenarios and small group collaboration, young people will be exposed to learning about career based income, taxes, paystubs, and various financial pitfalls they potentially will encounter.
-Throughout the course students reflect on where their progress currently is towards their financial goal.
+Goal to work towards during the semester/school year.
+Young people will be exposed to learning about career based income, taxes, paystubs, and various financial pitfalls they potentially will encounter.
+As students work on their goal, they meet again during a coaching session where they are immersed in thought provoking scenarios and small group collaboration.
+Students are encouraged to ask questions and are left with financial resources to continue supporting their journey.
 At the conclusion of the program, students are celebrated in collaboration with our corporate sponsors and partners to celebrate students beginning their financial journey and changes in their habits!

 Contact us for more details!